bitmakerlabs/dev_environment_setup/README.md

 #### Partitioning Your Drive

 In the not too distant past, the best way to partition your drive was using the tools that came with your Linux install, particularly [gparted](http://gparted.org/).
-Now the tools natively on windows and mac machines are better choices.
+Now the tools natively on Windows and Mac machines are better choices.
 Not only do they now rival gparted in functionality but using them lessens the possibility of either native OS flagging disk errors after partitioning.
 We recommend you use the Disk Manager on Windows or the Disk Utility on Mac machines to 'Shrink' your current volume.
 15 GBs is plenty for Ubuntu but feel free to split your system 50/50 if you want to.
 At this stage don't worry about the format of the new space -- it will end up being reformatted and overwritten later in the process in any case.

 #### To Swap or Not to Swap?